 Life is Short, Don't Waste it

 Imagine you were now dead, or had not lived before this moment.
-Now view the rest of your life as a bonus, and live it as nature directs.
+Now view the rest of your life as a bonus.
 Perform each action as if it were your last.

 No one loses any life other than the one he lives, or lives any life other than the one he loses.
 Nothing is more miserable than one who is always out and about, running round everything in circles.